KleaSCM/Tahlia/README.md

 **Version**: 1.0.0
 **License**: MIT

-A universal, production-level asset management system for Blender projects that can handle ANY file type, ANY size, and ANY directory structure.
+A universal asset management system for Blender projects that can handle ANY file type, ANY size, and ANY directory structure.
 Designed for individual artists, teams, and enterprise-level studios.

 ## 🎨 How It Works